 Junior DBA Interview Questions, where I discuss examples of the style and type of questions I would ask junior DBAs.

-Interviewing Tips, where I recount how an interview is a lot like dating.
+Interviewing Tips, where I recount how an interview is like dating.

 The Break Up, where I explain what it is like to resign from your current employer.

-SQL Server Training Resources, where I list some free training resources.
+SQL Server Training Resources, where I list free training resources.

 Ten Things I Hate About Interviewing You, where I list ten things you don’t want to do when interviewing for a job.